 The US Food and Drug Administration (FDA) has approved three medicines for alcoholism.
 But they don’t “cure” alcoholism.

-There are no medicines for alcoholism that can cause current drinkers to abstain.
+There are no meds for alcoholism that can cause current drinkers to abstain.

 Medicines for Alcoholism